conan-io/docs/howtos/manage_shared_libraries/rpaths.rst

     lib, *.dylib* -> ./lib # Copies all dylib files from packages lib folder to my "lib" folder lib, *.so* -> ./lib # Copies all so files from packages lib folder to my "lib" folder

-And your finally application can follow this layout:
+And your final application can follow this layout:

 .. code-block:: text